 - Lack of appetite

 If you notice any of these symptoms in your dog, then call the vet immediately.
-This is a life-threatening medical emergency.
+This could be a life-threatening medical emergency.

 Treatment of an Intestinal Blockage in Dogs